-Learn how to make a DIY solar pool heater using inexpensive material in a weekend.
-This complete step by step tutorial and video is perfect for beginners.
+Learn how to make a DIY solar pool heater using inexpensive material from the hardware store on a weekend.
+This complete step-by-step tutorial and video are perfect for beginners.

 We were really excited about the pool in our backyard when we bought the house.

 We soon realized that we could only use it for about 3 to 3-1/2 months of the year because there was no heating.
 There is a gas line going to the pool but at some point there must have been a leak and it has been tagged.

 So we decided to look into options for heating the pool.